JeremyDezalos/DSE-Renamester/rk.md

 At node creation:
 - Generate IP as done currently
 - Generate ed25519 keys ID ONLY IF none is given by the configuration
+    - Using base 64 to make the keys human readable

 General:
 - Replace destination IPs in routing table with pub key